Megabit/Blazorise/docs/_docs/start.md

 ---
-title: "Quick-Start Guide"
+title: "Start"
-permalink: /docs/quick-start/
+permalink: /docs/start/
 excerpt: "How to quickly install and setup Blazorise."
 redirect_from:
   - /theme-setup/
 toc: true
 toc_label: "Steps"
+redirect_from: /docs/quick-start/
 ---

 **Note:** Before continuing please make sure that you already have a Blazor project created.
-If not please go to the [official Blazor site](https://blazor.net/docs/get-started.html){:target="_blank"} and create one.
+If not please go to the [official Blazor site](https://blazor.net/docs/get-started.html){:target="_blank"} and learn how to create one.
-{: .notice}
+{: .notice--info}

 ### Installing NuGet packages